-The first question you need to ask yourself is, what do you want?
-More visitors coming to your website or more visitors ready to buy from you?
+The first question you need to ask yourself is, what do you want to achieve?
+More visitors viewing your website or more visitors ready to buy from you?

-The next thing you need to know is the different type of keywords you can use.
-After you’ve done your keyword research, finding the best keywords related to your business, you’ll have a good list to whittle down.
-Your list will be made up of short tail and long tail keywords and you need to figure out which ones to use for an effective SEO strategy.
+The next thing you need to know are the different type of keywords available and which ones are the best to use for an effective SEO strategy.
+After you’ve done your extensive keyword research, finding the best keywords related to your business, you’ll have a list of short tail and long tail keywords which will make a good starting point.

 So which keywords should you use?

 Do you want to drive a lot of visitors to your website?

 Using short tail keywords will often be the most effective way to do this.
 The challenge with short tail keywords is if you’re just starting out with a new website or never done any SEO work before, you’ll be joining the back of a long queue.